 Plums are rich in vitamin A, C, K, potassium, fiber, and iron.
 Also, they contain antioxidants, especially phenols.
 They support healthy digestive tract and cholesterol levels thanks to their fiber content.

 One plum has 1.4 g of fiber, 11 g of carbs, 45 calories, and no fat.
 The glycemic index of plums is 39, which means they are a good option for people with diabetes.

 Buy soft but still slightly firm plums with a whitish bloom.
 Feel free to keep them in the refrigerator.

 Another super fruit is the cherries.
-This delicious fruit is packed with many vitamins, minerals, and nutrients, including iron, calcium, fiber potassium, and vitamin A, B, and C. Also, they contain the plant sterol beta-sitosterol which can reduce cholesterol levels.
+This delicious fruit is packed with many vitamins, minerals, and nutrients, including iron, calcium, fiber potassium, and vitamins A, B, and C. Also, they contain the plant sterol beta-sitosterol which can reduce cholesterol levels.